Hurricane Eta: Guatemala

 With assistance from CONRED (Coordinadora Nacional para la Reducción de Desastres), the Government of Guatemala focused relief efforts in the departments of Izabal, Petén, and Alta Verapaz.
 By November 7, Taiwan and the United States collectively provided US$320,000 in funding to Guatemala to purchase food and water.
 Israeli humanitarian aid agency IsraAID's locally based team arrived in Alta Verapaz, on November 9 and provided psychological first aid, medical support, relief items, hygiene kits, and water filters.

 Retirement

-Due to the damage and loss of life in Honduras, Nicaragua, and Guatemala, the letter Eta was retired on March 17, 2021, at the joint 42nd and 43rd sessions of the RA IV hurricane committee, and will never be used again for an Atlantic hurricane.
-The WMO also announced at the meeting that the Greek Alphabet would be discontinued and replaced with an auxiliary list consisting of 21 given names if the regular naming list is exhausted.
+Due to the damage and loss of life brought about by the storm, especially in Central America, the Greek letter Eta, from the auxiliary storm name list, was retired by the World Meteorological Organization (WMO) in March 2021, and will never be used again for an Atlantic tropical cyclone.
+The WMO also decided to discontinue the use of the Greek alphabet auxiliary list, and replaced it with a new 21-name supplemental list for use when a regular naming list is exhausted.